Answered By: Cathay Keough Last Updated: Apr 16, 2019 Views: 252

 For this FAQ, let's focus on the online resource called Learning Express.
-It offers practice tests, skill-building course, eBooks and information to help you achieve success in the targeted areas.
+As you can see from the attached brochure, It offers practice tests, skill-building course, eBooks and information to help you achieve success in the targeted areas.
 All you need is a valid library card and Internet-connected computer: you can study and practice at home, on the road or at the library!

-To get started, have your library card number and PIN handy (if you don't remember your PIN, you can retrieve it through your email address that is on your library account or through a librarian), and then:
+To get started, have your library card number and PIN handy (if you don't remember your PIN, you can retrieve it through your email address that is on your library account or through a librarian.
+Here is a FAQ about retrieving your PIN), and then:

-- go to the Delaware Libraries eMedia page: http://lib.de.us/emedia/.
+- Go to the Delaware Libraries eMedia page: https://lib.de.us/emedia/.

 - Scroll down to "Learning Express" and click on that.
-You should see an image like the one on the right that welcomes you to Learning Express.
+Once you log in, you should see an image like the one on the right that welcomes you to Learning Express.

 - There are many tests and learning pieces here.
 To find the one you are looking for, you can use the search field "Find Resources" in the upper right of the screen on Learning Express's home page.
 When 'GED' is put in as a search, for example, there are numerous resources listed, from ebooks to test prep for the various parts of the GED.